Book of Common Prayer (1662): Methodism

 Among Wesley's grievances with the prayer book, voiced in a 1755 essay supporting remaining within the Church of England, were the inclusion of the Athanasian Creed, sponsors at baptism, and the "essential difference" between bishops and presbyters.
 In the 1784 Sunday Service, he removed the rites of private baptism, the visitation of the sick, the offices of accession, and others.
 Readings from the Apocrypha were removed entirely, with the exception of one reading from Tobit.
 Also deleted were reference to The Books of Homilies, the Black Rubric, and saints' feast days.
 Retained and complementing the liturgies were modified Articles of Religion, derived from the standard 39 Articles in the 1662 prayer book.
 Influences on Wesley's liturgy included Puritans and Samuel Clarke's work to alter the 1662 prayer book, as compiled and implemented by Theophilus Lindsey for his Essex Street Chapel congregation.
 Wesley was also familiar with Richard Baxter's efforts to approve a more reformed liturgy at the Savoy Conference and the later 1689 Liturgy of Comprehension.

 While some later Methodists—including the Primitive Methodist Church's founder Hugh Bourne—found the 1662 prayer book too Popish, Methodist liturgy continued being shaped by the prayer book following Wesley's death.
 (Note: "Minor Methodist" denominations such as the Primitive Methodists would continue to operate sans a formalised service book until the 1860s, preferring discretionary liturgies ordered by individual ministers to those derived from the prayer book or its abridgments.)
-The British Wesley Methodist Church developed its own service book, the 1882 Public Prayers and Services, based directly off the Book of Common Prayer rather than Wesley's revisions.
+The British Wesleyan Methodist Church developed its own service book, the 1882 Public Prayers and Services, based directly off the Book of Common Prayer rather than Wesley's revisions.
 The 1882 book used Morning Prayer, the Litany, and the Holy Communion office from the 1662 edition.
 The 1784 Sunday Service would be revised and reprinted roughly 45 times in England, sometimes as the further reduced Order of Administration of the Sacraments.
 The 1662 edition-derived Sunday Service has remained a "urtext" for Methodist denominations in the U.S., through its 1932 adaptation by the Methodist Episcopal Church—and its successor denomination, the United Methodist Church and its 1965 Book of Worship—and the African Methodist Episcopal Church's Communion office.